VRtualize/VRtualize-Pangeo/docs/source/test_plan/repository_management.rst

 Feature Branches
 ----------------

+Each issue with have a feature branch for the purpose of developement specifically for that issue named using the following standard:

+*developer-name*/*issue#-name-of-issue*

-Each member will have their own feature branch that they will use to develop within.
-Unit tests will be developed and run in this branch.
+Unit tests will be developed, run, and passed in this branch before a code review can be scheduled.

+Code reviews will be done within 4 days of an issue entrance into the QA/Review swimlane of issue tracker.

 Integration Branch
 ------------------

+`Cost of Entry`: Passes unit tests and code review.

 The relationships between units of code is tested within this branch.

-`Cost of Entry`: Passes unit tests and code review.

 Testing Branch